 If your son has any bullying tendencies, we are not in a position to have him in the program.
 Our programs have small enrollment and just one boy can upset the entire balance.
 Bullying is one of those behaviors we cannot tolerate.
 As a private program, we have the right to exclude anyone we feel will take away from the positive experience of the other participants including the leaders.
 We might ask parents to give us names and contact information of your son's teachers (or other youth group leaders) so that we can make sure your son is a good fit for our program.

 A Note About Lodging:

-On this trip we are planning on having all double-bedded rooms.
-Most rooms will house only two boys.
-There might be one or two rooms where we'll have to house three boys in two queen beds.
 If your son is uncomfortable sharing a bed with a friend, he can bring a summer-weight sleeping bag (stuffed into its own sack) to use in the room.
 (There’s more space on a queen-sized bed for two than in a typical two-person backpacking tent!)
 The sleeping bag should be packed inside the boy’s luggage.
 It is possible to request a private room for just one boy.
 These are often not available and will come at a premium extra price as set by the motel/hotel.

 For more information about our programs in general, check out our Frequently Asked Questions page.